 I fully acknowledge that I am in the extremely privileged position to have a spouse whose income allowed me to stay home with our son and take an extended maternity leave from not only my personal writing projects but also from teaching.
 I was also privileged in that I did not suffer postpartum complications and did not experience postpartum depression or anxiety.

 For other Mamis such an extensive writer leave may not be possible or desirable -- especially if writing is a significant source of income.
 That said, I hope Mamis and Mami-to-Bes who read this will think about how they might adapt my experience or my suggestions to help fit their family's needs and situation.

 This is all to say that to the extent their particular situations allow, I hope Mamis (and Papis) will be gentle with themselves and grant themselves grace during what can be an intense transition.

 CONNECTING WITH MY WRITER SELF WHILE ON MATERNITY LEAVE

 During that first year, I didn’t work on any big projects and I didn't write, revise, submit, and publish as much as I had before.

 I did, however, stay very connected to my writer and creative self in various ways during that time.

-Inspired by that postpartum period, I compiled "20 Big and Small Ways to (Re)Connect with Your Writer Self," a FREE checklist with suggestions that can keep you connected to your writer life — even when life gets in the way.
-(Read on for a preview of specific suggestions.)
+Inspired by that postpartum period, I compiled "20 Ways to Nurture Your Writer Self (Even When Life Gets in the Way)," a FREE checklist with suggestions that can keep you connected to your writer life — even when life gets in the way:

 While this list grew out of my maternity leave experience, I think it can be useful for writers who need a break from big projects (like writing that book), but do not want to completely disconnect from their writer lives.